-Since the late 19th century, the rich and famous have always favored Saint Tropez in France as a luxury destination.
+Since the late 19th century, the rich and famous have always favoured Saint Tropez in France as a luxury destination.
 This beautiful headland sets itself apart with its superb restaurants, private beach clubs, olive groves, luxury yachts and delightfully quaint cobblestone old-town aesthetic.

 Visit the Musée de la Gendarmerie nationale

-This sunny enclave by the sea has been a favorite for film directors and actors.
+This sunny enclave by the sea has been a favourite for film directors and actors.
 Saint Tropez was the location of Iconic films such as And God Created Woman (1956) and Le Gendarme de Saint-Tropez (1964).
 The Musée de la Gendarmerie nationale, with its temporary exhibition hall and eight rooms, reflects the role that Saint Tropez played in French Cinema.

 Sunbathe on Pampelonne Beach